JJBR13/Justin-Brown-milestone-project-3/README.md

 ### Programs

 - [Balsamiq](https://balsamiq.com/)
-   - Allowed the creation of the wireframes.
+   - Allowed the creation of wireframes.

 - [Adobe Suite](https://www.adobe.com/uk/)
   - Used to crop, adjust and scale images.